 - Heat 1 tsp oil in medium stockpot over medium heat.
 Add ground beef and crumble.
 Add onion and garlic and cook until the onion has softened and beef has browned.
 Drain excess oil.

 - Add cumin, coriander, chipotle and tomatoes.
 Bring to a boil.
 Reduce heat to low and simmer for at least 1 hour, stirring occasionally.
 Season with salt and pepper.

 - Heat tater tots according to directions on package.
 Top with chili and cheese.
 Serve.

 **Helpful tips and common mistakes

-The best chili is cooked over low heat for a long period of time.
+The secret to making the best chili is to cook the stew over low heat for a long period of time.
 I remember watching an episode of Top Chef where the challenge was to cook the best chili.
 All of the chefs stayed up during the entire night to cook their chili, stirring as needed.
-Now you can add different spices, aromatics and fix-ins such as beans, peppers, different proteins, but since this is for chili cheese tater tots, I stuck to a simple beef chili.
+I cooked my chili for only 1 hour since I was limited on time.
+But even after one hour, the chili had developed great flavor from the spices and tomatoes.

 Since I was making the chili, I decided to just buy tater tots instead of making them myself.
-I reheated mine in the oven for 20 minutes at 400 degrees F until crisp.
+I reheated mine in the oven for 20 minutes at 400 degrees F until crispy.
 Serve with hot chili and top with cheese.
 The heat from the chili will be hot enough to melt the cheese.